Tracking black hole kicks from gravitational wave observations

-\paragraph*{\textbf{Conclusions}} BBHs radiate anisotropic GWs, imparting a recoil velocity, or kick, to the remnant BH.
-Detection of the recoil would provide the first proof that GWs carry linear momentum.
+\paragraph*{\textbf{Conclusions}} BBH coalescences radiate anisotropic GWs, imparting a recoil velocity, or kick, to the remnant BH.
+Detection of the recoil would provide the first observational evidence of net transport of linear momentum by gravitational waves away from their source.
 In this letter, we have prescribed and demonstrated a method to infer the component of the final BH kick along the line-of-sight.
-The method relies on estimates of the inclination and azimuthal angles of the binary.
+The method relies on exploiting the HMs of the GW emission to estimate the inclination and azimuthal angles of the binary.
 While the former has been commonly reported for BBH observations, the azimuth has been treated as a nuisance parameter due to its lack of clear physical meaning.
-To address this, we express the GW templates in their \textit{kick frame}, redefining the azimuth as the angle between the final kick and the projection of the line-of-sight onto the orbital plane.
-Performing parameter estimation on aligned-spin sources using NR templates, we have shown that modest kicks of $K_r \sim 120km/s$ can be measured with standard deviations lower than $25km/s$ for SNR $\rho = 15$, using a single Advanced LIGO detector working at its early sensitivity.
-While ruling out a zero kick would require the observation highly inclined, unequal mass binaries with fairly large total mass, no such source has been observed.
-With Advanced LIGO about to commence its third observation run with improved sensitivity \cite{Aasi:2013wya} and the development of searches targeting these sources \cite{Harry:2017weg}, there is hope for such observations to happen in the near future.
-Finally, we want to stress again that our study is clearly limited by the the discreteness of our NR template bank and should be taken as a proof-of-concept.
-Future application of these methods to BBH observations should implement continuous waveform families including the effects of spins and higher modes \cite{Blackman:2017pcm,London:2017bcn,Cotesta:2018fcv}, after expressing waveforms in their kick frame.\\
+Expressing GW templates in their \textit{kick frame}, we redefine the azimuth as the angle between the final kick and the projection of the line-of-sight onto the orbital plane.
+Performing parameter estimation on aligned-spin sources using NR templates, we have shown that for suitable BBHs, and at a SNR $\rho = 15$, modest kicks of $K_r \sim 120km/s$ can be estimated with $90\%$ credible intervals of around $60km/s$.
+This allows to rule out $K_r=0$, using a single Advanced LIGO detector working at its early sensitivity.
+Ruling out a zero kick requires the observation of highly inclined, unequal mass binaries with fairly large total mass.
+However, no such source has yet been observed \cite{Abbott:2017iws,CalderonBustillo:2017skv,PhysRevX.6.041015,TheLIGOScientific:2016wfe,Abbott:2016izl,Abbott:2016apu,Abbott:2016nmj,PhysRevLett.118.221101,Abbott:2017oio,Abbott:2017gyy} and it is unlikely that a zero kick can be ruled out using current BBH observations.
+With the Advanced LIGO and Virgo network about to commence its third observation run with improved sensitivity \cite{Aasi:2013wya} and the development of searches targeting these sources \cite{Harry:2017weg}, there is hope for such observations to happen in the near future.
+Finally, our study is limited by the discreteness of our NR template bank, and should be taken as a proof-of-concept.
+Future application of these methods to BBH observations should implement continuous waveform families including the effects of spins and HMs \cite{Blackman:2017pcm,London:2017bcn,Cotesta:2018fcv}, after expressing waveforms in their kick frame.\\